 Here is an example of such a transformation (click on image to zoom):

 Notice how the generic “ideal” daily template is now enriched with the information that is specific to that day.
 This is critical because, as they say, the devil is in the details.
-By setting it up in this fashion, now you have an exact picture of how your day will look like.
+By setting it up in this fashion, you now have an exact picture of how your day will look.

 When the week is finished, you can look back at your weekly schedule and reflect.

 - Was the week overly packed or too lightly packed?